News literacy education starts with you. Donate today!

 Teens face the most complicated information landscape in history.
 In a single day, they might encounter memes, influencer-created videos, cleverly concealed marketing campaigns and articles by partisan pundits, while lacking the ability to distinguish one type of content from another.

-But this doesn’t have to prevent them from becoming empowered and civically engaged.
+But this doesn’t have to keep them from becoming well-informed and civically engaged.
 With news literacy education, students can more skillfully judge for themselves what information to trust, believe, share and base decisions on.

 TAKE ACTION

-Add news literacy to your curriculum from Feb.
-3-7 using our National News Literacy Week Planner.
+Add news literacy to your curriculum using our National News Literacy Week planner.

 You can still get involved – click here.